 October is Liver Cancer Awareness Month

-join with the aacr to find better ways to prevent and treat liver cancer
+Join with the AACR to find better ways to prevent and treat liver cancer

 The liver is one of the largest organs in the body.
 It filters harmful substances from the blood, produces bile that helps in the digestion of fats, and stores sugar that the body uses for energy.

-The latest on liver cancer
+More on liver cancer

-Adding stereotactic body radiation therapy (SBRT) to chemotherapy improves overall survival and slows cancer progression in patients with advanced liver cancer, according to a recent clinical trial.
-Read more in Cancer Today magazine: Radiation for Advanced Liver Cancer
+• Adding stereotactic body radiation therapy (SBRT) to chemotherapy improves overall survival and slows cancer progression in patients with advanced liver cancer, according to a recent clinical trial.
+Read more in Cancer Today magazine: Radiation for Advanced Liver Cancer.

-What the AACR is Doing in Liver Cancer Research
+How the AACR supports Liver Cancer Research

 For more information